Switch Off Fossil Fuels..Now.

 Green electricity suppliers - the Big One

-That binding obligationto get to 20% by 2020 means that electricity suppliers that provide users, the public, are required to source and supply an increasing proportion of renewable electricity
+The binding obligation for UK to get to 30% renewable electricity generation by 2020 means that electricity suppliers that provide users, the public, are required to source and supply an increasing proportion of renewable electricity

-There are more than 20 companies in UK operating as suppliers of electricity, including the six biggest operators, the Big Six, or, the Black Six as they are called by some commentators because of the electricity they supply only a fraction has been generated from renewable sources.
+There are more than 40 companies in UK operating as suppliers of electricity, including the six biggest operators, the Big Six, or, the Black Six as they are called by some commentators because of the electricity they supply only a fraction has been generated from renewable sources..These Six provide over 86% of UK's supply to UK's 26m households..According to Ofgem, 40 independent suppliers provide the remaining 14% of households, with number growing of households buying from smaller suppliers.

 ...all except one of these suppliers claim that they are meeting their obligations to support 'green generation by their offering of 'green' electricity tariffs and 'green' funds to their customers, rather than buying from a greensource.